The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 Oxford has an alumni network of over 250,000 individuals, including more than 120 Olympic medalists, 26 Nobel Prize winners, seven poet laureates, and over 30 modern world leaders (including Bill Clinton, Aung San Suu Kyi, Indira Gandhi, and 26 UK Prime Ministers).

-It has a friendly rivalry with Cambridge for the title of the best university in the UK and is regularly ranked as one of the top three universities in the world.
+It has a friendly rivalry with Cambridge for the title of the best university in the UK and is regularly ranked among the top three universities in the world.
 Notable Oxford thinkers and scientists include Tim Berners-Lee, Stephen Hawking, and Richard Dawkins.

 Also Read: Best CAD Software For Architects | All You Need to Know